janishahn/kaenguru_benchmark/README.md

 - Launch the dashboard locally: `uv run python dashboard.py --host 127.0.0.1 --port 8000`
 - Open `http://127.0.0.1:8000` in a browser.
 The UI works entirely offline; all JS/CSS dependencies are vendored.
 - Overview page: cards summarize every run (accuracy badges, answered/skipped counts, latency/tokens averages).
 Failures and unknown-usage are surfaced as warning chips.
 Use the Compare button to pre-fill selectors on the compare page.
-- Run detail: filter sidebar (group, year, language, multimodal, correctness, reasoning mode, value ranges, warnings) drives server-side pagination and charts.
+- Run detail: filter sidebar (group, year, language, multimodal, correctness, reasoning mode — legacy runs may show historical modes; new runs appear as “self-directed” — value ranges, warnings) drives server-side pagination and charts.
 Presets are stored in `localStorage`.
 Charts (group/year breakdowns, confusion matrix, latency/tokens histograms, predicted-letter distribution) update with the active filters.
 Click a row to open the drawer with dataset content (problem, answer choices, images, rationale text, warnings); a toggle reveals the raw model response when present.
 The issues panel surfaces top warning types and the failures timeline, with deep links back to affected ids.
 - When human baselines are available, the run detail header surfaces the best human percentile/z-score and the dashboard exposes an aggregate comparison page.
 - Compare page: pick two runs to view metric deltas, group/year delta bars, and a per-id diff table.
 The view selector can restrict to changed/improved/regressed rows; optional limit caps the diff table size.
 Enable the confusion-matrix toggle to preview both runs' confusion matrices side by side.
 - **Scientific Analysis page**: A new page for advanced analysis across multiple runs.